On finitely stable domains: Introduction

 A Mori domain $R$ satisfies the ascending chain condition on principal ideals (for short, accp), and so it is \emph{Archi\-me\-dean}, that is, $\bigcap_{n\geq 0}r^nR=(0)$, for each nonunit $r\in R$.
 Indeed, a domain $R$ satisfies accp if and only if $\bigcap_{n\ge1}(\prod_{i=1}^n r_iR) =(0)$ for any nonunits $r_i\in R$, equivalently $\bigcap_{n\ge1}a_nR=(0)$ if the sequence of principal ideals $a_nR$ is strictly decreasing.
 Besides accp domains, the class of Archimedean domains includes also one-dimensional domains \cite[Corollary 1.4]{Ohm} and completely integrally closed domains \cite[Corollary 13.4]{gilmer}.
 We recall that a domain $R$ is completely integrally closed if and only if $R=E(I)$ for each nonzero ideal $I$.
 Hence completely integrally closed domains are integrally closed and the converse holds in the Noetherian case.
 A completely integrally closed stable domain is Dedekind.

-As usual, if $\mc P$ is a property of rings, then a ring $R$ is {\em locally} $\mc P$ if $R_M$ is $\mc P$ for each maximal ideal $M$ of $R$.
-Generally, this does not imply that $R_P$ is $\mc P$ for every prime ideal $P$ even for a local domain (see Example \ref{ex1} for the Archimedean property).
-The property $\mc P$ {\em localizes} if every ring satisfying $\mc P$ is locally $\mc P$.
-The following properties localize: stability, finite stability, Mori.
-However, as it is well-known, the Archimedean property, the accp and the c.i.c. property do not localize (see Section \ref{examples} below).

-Sections 2-5 contain our results.
-In Section 6 we present examples related mainly to the Archimedean property.

-Here are our main results: {\em \begin{enumerate} \item A domain $R$ is stable and one-dimensional if and only if it is finitely stable and Mori (Theorem \ref{MoriFS}).
-If $R$ satisfies these two equivalent conditions, then each overring of $R$ also satisfies these conditions and it is $2$-$v$-generated.
+Here are our main results: {\em \begin{enumerate} \item If $R$ is an Archimedean stable domain such that $R^\prime$ is local, then $R$ is one-dimensional (Corollary \ref{stable1dim}). \item A domain $R$ is stable and one-dimensional if and only if it is finitely stable and Mori (Theorem \ref{MoriFS}).
+If $R$ satisfies these two equivalent conditions, then each overring of $R$ also satisfies these conditions and it is $2$-$v$-generated. \end{enumerate} }